Coherent-Partners/spark-ts-sdk/docs/readme.md

 Behind the scenes, the `Use case 1` (single input) uses the URI locator as part of the final URL to locate the service to execute.
 Hence, it works fine whether the identifiers are URL-encoded or not.
-However, when using a list of inputs in `Use case 2`, the method uses the URI locator as part of the payload, which will fail to locate the service if the identifiers are URL-encoded.
+On the other hand, when using a list of inputs in `Use case 2`, the method uses the URI locator as part of the payload, which will fail to locate the service if the identifiers are URL-encoded.

 ### Transactional vs Non-Transactional Methods

 Most of the SDK methods are non-transactional, meaning that a request is expected to perform one task only (i.e, hitting one Spark endpoint only).
 In short, a stateless roundtrip.
-For convenience purposes, some of the methods can execute a series of tasks handle their internal states, and return the final result in a single call (or _transaction)_.
+For convenience purposes, some of the methods can execute a series of tasks, handle their internal states and return the final result in a single call (or _transaction)_.

 For instance: